AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 1. Select **Join**.

+1. Wait for a Community Administrator from the inviting tenant to confirm your tenant.

   Your tenant does not officially join the until the inviting tenant confirms the invitation.

-1. On the `Community Administrators` page, choose the [roles](xref:ccRoles) that are assigned [community administration permissions](xref:community-community-roles#community-administrators).
+1. <!-- TODO: Verify that this is how joining tenants get prompted to join-->On the `Community Administrators` page, choose the [roles](xref:ccRoles) that are assigned [community administration permissions](xref:community-community-roles#community-administrators).
 Users assigned these roles can perform administration tasks their own tenant.
 You can either accept the default roles or add new ones.

    - To add community administrator permissions to a user role, select **Add Roles** > **Add Role** ![add role](../_icons/plus-thick-alt.svg) for any role that you want to function as community administrator.